thumbnail-CDW.png

 It is important to communicate clearly at the end of the conversation while maintaining a natural two-way interaction and giving control over the human and computer interaction.

 Testing with internal SME and copy experts, the chatbot conversation designs reached a test approval of above 90%.
-The sucess was clear after presenting to leadership, the chatbot was presented at the annual partners showcase and the chatbot was funded for develpment.
+The sucess was clear when the chatbot was funded for development and presented at the annual partners showcase.